k y m a • t w e a k y — the kyma collective

 Notwithstanding the very personal, uncompromising and autonomous approach, Di Scipio’s compositional work raised international attention.
 Recent performances include the Warsaw Autumn, Inventionen (Berlin), Synthése (Bourges), SMC (Lausanne), the Int’l Computer Music Conference (Berlin, Thessaloniki, etc.), League of Composers (New York), Nuova Consonanza (Rome), etc. In 2003 he was guest composer of the Musica Viva festival (Coimbra, Portugal), and of the Institut voor Psychoacoustics und Elektronische Musik (Ghent, Belgium).
 New works have been recently commissioned by the IMEB, in Bourges (multitrack tape), the Lausanne Conservatorie (flute, bassoon, string quartet, and live signal processing) and CCMIX (percussion and live signal processing).
 Among his large scale works, Sound & Fury (2 actors, 2 percussionists, electronics, slide projection), has been staged first in the Evora 'Orkestra2000' festival (Portugal) and then in Venice ('Risonanze', 2002).
 Tiresia, composed together with the poet Giuliano Mesa, first premiered in L'Aquila ('Corpi del suono' festival, 2001), received its complete staging in Rome, at the Nuova Consonanza 2003 Festival.

-Alain Guisan is a sound artist and performer from Switzerland.
+Alain Crevoisier-Guisan is a sound artist, performer, and researcher from Switzerland.
 His work is based on Butoh dancing in combination with sound sculptures and interactive systems.
-He is also the artistic coordinator of a European project of research concerning new technologies for tactile detection that will have a great impact for the development of new musical interfaces.
-More on his work and the European project can be found on http://www.b-polar.com and http://www.mec.cf.ac.uk/research/pubs/taichi.html
+He is also the coordinator of a research network concerning new musical interfaces and interactive technologies.
+More on his work can be found on

 Ambrose Field, electronic music composer and performer, uses recorded environmental sound sources and custom computer processes to generate a destinctive high-octane soundworld that is dense and uncompromisingly relentless.
 Winner of four international awards including two Ars Electronica Honourary Mentions, his music is available on Centaur Records (USA), the ORF (Austria), Memnosyne Media (France) labels.
 Ambrose specialises in Surround Sound production, utilising formats ranging from 6.1 through to Ambisonics on installation, live music and film projects.